errael/astrology-castro/README.md

 -M0 1 '-dpY  "~ IfElse Lt @27 @28 @27 @28" "~ Add Abs Sub @27 @28 1"'
 ```

 This shows that `castro` is a thin layer that mirrors `Astrolog` and `AstroExpression` basics.
-See DISCUSSION for musings on possible extensions.
+See [discussions](https://github.com/errael/astrology-castro/discussions) for musings on possible extensions.

 `castro` has a `layout` directive which constrains the allocated address; in addition, it is possible to assign addresses.

 ###      Differences from "C"

-`castro` has a weird looking printf, see [printf.castro](examples.d/printf.castro) for a description that compiles and runs.
-And see [printf](#printf) in this file.
+`castro` has a weird looking printf, see [castro printf](#castro-printf).
+And examples [printf.castro](examples.d/printf.castro) for a description that compiles and runs.
 <!--
 <details>
 <summary>statement differences</summary>